andrewpillar/site/_posts/programming/introducing-jrnl.md

 ```
 new post added tv-shows/the-leftovers/penguin-one-us-zero
-blog $ jrnl remote set blog me@andrewpillar.com: -d
+blog $ jrnl remote-set me@andrewpillar.com:/var/www/andrewpillar.com
 ```

 Once created jrnl will print out the ID of the newly created post, we can use this later for editing, or removing the post.

-After this we call the `jrnl remote set` command to set a new remote in the journal that we would want to publish our site to.
-We call this remote `blog`, and set the location to a remote.
-The `-d` flag set on this command is used to tell jrnl that this is the remote we want to push to by default when publishing.
+After this we call the `jrnl remote-set` command to set a new remote for our journal.

 ```
 blog $ jrnl publish